JustinStitt/lazer/README.md

     return str(num + len(name) * 13)

 conversation = LazerConversation(lazer)
-response = await conversation.talk("What is the qux of 3 and steven") print(response)
+response = conversation.talk("What is the qux of 3 and steven") print(response)
 # ...
 117 ...
 ```